 - Modified citrus pectin fights cancer by inhibiting primary tumor growth and suppressing cancer metastases.
 Modified citrus pectin is indicated for men with prostate cancer.
 Rising levels of PSA have been used to measure disease progression.
 Administering modified citrus pectin to these men increases their PSA doubling time, indicating a slowing down of disease progression.

-Conventional cancer treatment often damages the immune system and has a long lasting immune depressive activity and makes these patients vulnerable to infections.
-Thus, we must boost the body’s immune defences and surveillance.
+Conventional cancer treatment often damages the immune system, has a long lasting immune depressive activity and makes patients vulnerable to infections.
+Thus, we must boost the body’s immune defenses and surveillance.

-Natural killer cells in the immune system are crucial to effective immune defence.
-Hyperthermia releases a bunch of zytokines and heat shock proteins which make cancer cells more immunogenic that means they are better recognized by the natural killer cells.
+Natural killer cells in the immune system are crucial for an effective immune defense.
+Hyperthermia releases a bunch of zytokines and heat shock proteins which make cancer cells more immunogenic.
+That means they are better recognized by the natural killer cells.
 NK cells are essential in killing virus-infected cells and destroying cancer cells.
 The nutrients selenium, ß-glycan and zinc increase circulating levels of natural killer cells and boost their cancer-killing activity.

-ICTC as it is practised at St. George Hospital is a comprehensive approach of fighting cancer and its complications.
-St. George Hospital has 20 years experience with its integrative cancer therapy concept (ICTC).
-Important is the combination of conventional cancer therapies with a variety of complementary methods especially hyperthermia, Galvano and PDT.
+ICTC as it is practiced at St. George Hospital is a comprehensive approach to fight cancer and its complications.
+St. George Hospital has twenty years of experience with its integrative cancer therapy concept.
+Especially the combination of conventional cancer therapies with a variety of complementary methods especially hyperthermia, Galvano and PDT, is very important.

 - Med Hypotheses.
 2003 Jul; 61 (l): l-15.